ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

           subgroup_info
-              | ['Returns output from the OM instance in which the command was routed.']
+            | Returns output from the OM instance in which the command was routed.

               | **returned**: always

               | **type**: dict